Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/ValuableData/2_Get_Reliable_Information/README.md

 __4.__ Modify the code to provide the correct ratio of __🧪 Chlorine__ and __🧪 Fluoride__ at the water treatment plant, and send the new ratio to the access point to save the __Cyberville__ water treatment plant!!.
 See the sample code below.

-__5.__ Obtain some clues on the webpage to get your ratio answer and send it to the Access Point 📳 to know if you fail or success for this activity.
+__5.__ Obtain some clues on the __webpages__ to get your ratio answer and send it to the Access Point 📳 to know if you fail or success for this activity.

 ## Code Example